matjon/em3371-controller/Documentation/reverse_engineering.md

 ### Sensor data format

 When the respective sensor is not present, all 9 bytes corresponding to this sensor have value 0xff.
-It is possible that only some bytes can have this value (for example, when humidity is known but temperature is unknown), but I have not seen such packets.
+It may be possible that only some bytes have this value (for example, when humidity is known but temperature is unknown), but I have not seen such packets.